egxn/boo/README.md

 Adds a parrot button at the right of to the `<p>` tags  with the p selected to generate audio from the selected text.

-### Template

-A template to use as a starting point for your own client.